dmdeluca/recursion-extensions/README.md

 # recursion-extensions
-Extensions for creating simple recursive visitors.
+These are extensions for creating simple recursive visitors.
+Mainly a for-fun project.

 I created this because it allows the developer to create a recursive anonymous function in one line instead of two.